PHONE INTERVIEW WITH AN ADOPTION COORDINATOR

 Please allow up to an hour for this phone conversation.
 It is an opportunity for both you and the Lu’s Labs Adoption Coordinator to get to know each other better, ask questions, and address any concerns you may have.
 The Adoption Coordinator will discuss the process in detail and ask questions about your family dynamics, schedule, habits, home, and lifestyle.
 This is all to determine the perfect match for you.
 Please keep in mind that the labs/lab mixes are Lu’s Labs priority.
 These pups have been rescued and as such are deserving of a home where they will be loved and well taken care of for the rest of their lives.

 Once the telephone interview has gone well, the home check will be scheduled.
 You will get an email from another volunteer at Lu’s Labs soon after the telephone interview to schedule this home visit.
-Ideally, all members of the household should be present along with your current pets.
+LL people who live in the home are REQUIRED to be present and participate in the home check visit.
 This is again an opportunity to learn more about the process, ask questions, and show the volunteer how you plan to care for your new furbaby.
 First-time adopters may have another home check after the adoption to ensure that the transition is going well and to again ask any questions and share and discuss concerns.
 A successful home check completes the approval process and now you can schedule a meet-and-greet at a foster home or keep tabs of that special Lu’s Labs rescue that has not yet been transported to the greater Washington DC area.
 These pups are listed on the Lu’s Labs website and are discussed and posted on the Lu’s Labs Facebook page.

 MEET YOUR ‘PERFECT’ LAB (LAB MIX) ONCE APPROVED